lee-elenbaas/passing-thoughts/_posts/2016/2016-09-13-proper-procedure.markdown

   of the agreement.
 - The last part is the hard part, making the other side to accept the compensation.

 If the other side does not accept the compensation it can lead to him starting the cycle again, but from the other side, leading to a blow up.
 It can lead to legal arguments.

+On some occasions the other side sees your argument, but on others - you have to make him see it.

+The first crucial step is to make the issue visible.

+Communicate what the other sided should do and didn't do.
+Set time-frame for fixing it, and notify that you will do it, and what the compensation will be if you do beforehand.